pnkjwrk3/backend-demo/README.md

 4. Create two Postgres database for the project, one for DEV and one for PROD.
 The DEV database will be used for testing and the PROD database will be used for the API.
 5. Execute `python db_admin/setup_database.py dev` or `python db_admin/setup_database.py prod` to create schema and tables in DEV or PROD database respectively.
 6. Load data from JSON into DB using `python load_data.py dev` or `python load_data.py prod`
-7. Run the FastAPI server using `uvicorn main:app --reload` or `fastapi run main.py --reload`
+7. Run the FastAPI server using `uvicorn api.main:app --reload` or `fastapi run main.py --reload`